Receptor Down Regulation

 muscle will not grow.5,6 Clearly, satellite cell activity is a required step, or

-prerequisite, in compensatory muscle hypertrophy, for without it, a muscle
+muscle hypertrophy, for without it, a

 simply cannot significantly increase total protein content or CSA.